puppetlabs/bolt/documentation/module_structure.md

 By default, the module path includes the `modules` and `site-modules` directories in the [Bolt project directory](bolt_project_directories.md#).
-If `bolt-project.yaml` exists at the root of the project directory, the project itself is also loaded as a module and namespaced to either `name` in `bolt-project.yaml` if it's set, or the name of the directory if `name` is not set.
+If `bolt-project.yaml` exists at the root of the project directory and contains a `name` key, the project itself is also loaded as a module and namespaced to the value of `name`.

 > **Note:** The `bolt-project.yaml` file is part of an experimental feature.
 For
 > more information, see [Bolt